Program activities are for kids who will are 8-12 years old.

 If a child does not respond to positive guidance and redirection, and is posing an emotional problem for him/her self or others, or is a physical threat to others, the following steps are taken

-- If the child repeats the action, he/she is removed from the group to a private place within sight of a teacher.
-The teacher tells the child he/she will return to discuss the situation when the child has calmed down.
+- The child is is removed from the group to a private place within sight of an employee.
+The employee tells the child he/she will return to discuss the situation when the child has calmed down.

-- In 5 minutes, the teacher returns the child to discuss what happened, why it was unacceptable and what the child must do to control his/her behavior.
+- The teacher returns the child to explain that their parent was just notified, to discuss what happened, why it was unacceptable, and what the child must do to control his/her behavior.